umdhelpdesk/whenWeWorkClient/README.md

 You can also run it using http-server
   1. Install http server by running ` npm install http-server -g`
-  2. Navigate to project directory and run `http=server`
+  2. Navigate to project directory and run `http-server`